 Truancy/School Attendance Review

-The Coronado Unified School District recognizes that there is no substitute for having students at school to receive instruction.
-The San Diego County Office of Child Welfare and Human Services describes “Soft Truancy” as an attendance pattern that includes any combination of the following that exceed 10% of instructional days: tardies, absences, incomplete Independent Contract for Study, withdrawing a student prior to the conclusion of school day, etc. “Soft Truancies” often lead to more serious attendance problems if not addressed.
+The San Diego County Office of Child Welfare and Human Services describes “Soft Truancy” as an attendance pattern that includes any combination of the following that exceed 10% of instructional days: tardies, absences, incomplete Independent Contract for Study, withdrawing a student prior to the conclusion of the school day, etc. “Soft Truancies” often lead to more serious attendance problems if not addressed.
 By law, students are considered truant when they have any combination of 3 unexcused absences or tardies over 30 minutes (EC 48260).
-Parents of students with attendance problems will receive monthly written notification that will involve the following graduated steps and consequences:

 District Assistance for Military Families ›